Alternative names for luteinising hormone

 The secretion of luteinising hormone from the anterior pituitary gland is regulated through a system called the hypothalamic-pituitary-gonadal axis.
 Gonadotrophin-releasing hormone is released from the hypothalamus and binds to receptors in the anterior pituitary gland to stimulate both the synthesis and release of luteinising hormone (and follicle stimulating hormone).
-The released luteinising hormone is carried in the bloodstream where it binds to receptors in the testes and ovaries.
-Using this mechanism, luteinising hormone can control the functions of the testes and ovaries themselves.
+The released luteinising hormone is carried in the bloodstream where it binds to receptors in the testes and ovaries to regulate their hormone secretions and the production of sperm or eggs.

 The fine tuning of luteinising hormone release is vital to maintaining fertility.
 Because of this, compounds designed to mimic the actions of gonadotrophin-releasing hormone, luteinising hormone and follicle stimulating hormone are used to stimulate gonadal function in assisted conception techniques such as in vitro fertilisation (IVF).
 Measuring the levels of luteinising hormone present in urine can be used to predict the timing of the luteinising hormone surge in women, and hence ovulation.
 This is one of the methods employed in ovulation prediction kits used by couples wishing to conceive.